-The GodMan: An animated film that tells the life story of Jesus from a child's point of view-a boy who meets Jesus and observes His ministry, crucifixion, and resurrection.
+The GodMan: An animated film that tells the life story of Jesus from a child's point of view - a boy who meets Jesus and observes His ministry, crucifixion, and resurrection.

-Short-film ministry: Films that focus young people on God's Word through engaging dramas that speak to the heartfelt needs of their audience.
+Short Film ministry: Films that focus young people on God's Word through engaging dramas that speak to the heartfelt needs of their audience.

-Specialized ministry: There may be opportunities to match the gift.
+Specialized ministry: There may be opportunities to match the gifts, talents, and expertise of your church members with the needs of our partners in the field.